basetime/bldr-sfmc/README.md

 <br>

 # Project Distribution

-BLDR is not only a powerful SFMC workflow but a tool that is being developed to support a larger initiative - Blueprint.
-The strategy behind Blueprint will be an open-source platform that allow SFMC users/developers/admins/etc to create Blueprint Packages, make them searchable, make them accessible.
+BLDR is not only a powerful SFMC workflow but a tool that is being developed with a larger initiative in sight.
+BLDR will be an open-source platform that allow users/developers/admins/etc to create BLDR Packages, make them searchable, make them accessible.

 <br>

-Blueprint users will be able to _Search, Install, and Deploy_ recipes and packages that others in the community have shared.
+Users will be able to _Search, Install, and Deploy_ recipes and packages that others in the community have shared.

 <br>

-The Blueprint project will be starting development soon, so check back for updates.
+The distribution scope of the project will be starting development soon, so check back for updates.
 If you are interested in contributing please reach out!

 <br>

 ## Packaging

 **At the moment, packaging is only available for Content Builder projects.**

 Once you have your project tested and ready to share; run `bldr package`.
 This action will gather all of the required data from your project files that is needed to create the assets in a new SFMC instance.